-- a.
+a.
 During heating operation: If an indoor unit requests cooling, the outdoor unit stops and then restarts in cooling mode after 5 minutes.
-Indoor units requesting cooling then start in cooling mode and indoor units requesting heating display the mode conflict error. - b.
+Indoor units requesting cooling then start in cooling mode and indoor units requesting heating display the mode conflict error.

+- b.
 During cooling operation: If an indoor unit requests heating, the outdoor units ignore the request and continue to run in cooling mode.
 The indoor unit requesting heating displays the mode conflict error.
 If all the indoor units requesting cooling are later turned off and one or more indoor units are still requesting heating, the outdoor unit restarts in heating mode after 5 minutes and any indoor units requesting heating then start in heating mode. - 2.
 Cooling priority mode: refer to above "1.2.
-Cooling priority mode" descriptions.
+Cooling priority mode" descriptions. - 3.

-- 3. First on priority mode: The outdoor unit operates in the mode of the first on indoor unit is being requested.
-Indoor units that are in a mode different to the first on unit display the mode conflict error. - 4.
 Heating only mode: The outdoor unit only operates in heating mode.
 Indoor units requesting heating operate in heating mode.
-Indoor units requesting cooling or in fan only mode display the mode conflict error. - 5.
+Indoor units requesting cooling or in fan only mode display the mode conflict error. - 4.
 Cooling only mode: The outdoor unit only operates in cooling mode.
 Indoor units requesting cooling operate in cooling mode; indoor units in fan only mode operate in fan only mode.
 Indoor units requesting heating display the mode conflict error.